 even one moderate protein by random chance, eliminate Darwinism right away as not serving any reasonable scientific theory.

-resource-money make it metaphysical and a go-between ... between worlds.
+resource-money, make it metaphysical, an evocation and a go-between ... between worlds.
 Yet there is no speciation or identity without a formal cause, and wth no clear direction the point of information is what?

-A magnifying revelation in terms of explanation and resource funding, when Darwinism speaks whimsically of various life forms from 300 million years ago, and so forth, it is a business of social doctrine, engaging
+A magnifying revelation in terms of explanation and resource funding, when Darwinism speaks whimsically of various life forms from 300 million years ago, perhaps a billion, and so forth, it is a business of social doctrine, engaging

 in illogical metaphysical practices, almost like central bank debt, a manipulative triangulation rather than legitimate empirical science.
-It may not be "Mars Attacks!" but it is not any sort of practical and natural empirical science justified by
+It may not be "Mars Attacks!" but it is not any sort of practical and natural empirical science justified by studying

 By association and frequency, it could even become so strange at times that it may seem to be representing some sort of deceptive conspiracy,